 Since 2015, the Cannabis Program has managed licenses and compliance for cannabis-related businesses.
 An advisory group gives the program recommendations to support the City's cannabis policies.

-For license or compliance records about a business, make a public records request.
+For license or compliance records about a business, please submit a public records request.

 Septic and on-site wastewater records